vimaec/bfast/readme.md

 BFAST is intended to be a high-performance implementation that is fast enough to use as a purely in-memory low-level data format, for representing arbitrary data such as meshes, point-clouds, image data, etc. and to scale to data that must be processed out of core.
+One of the design goals was to assure that the format could be easily and efficiently decoded using JavaScript on most modern web-browsers with very little code.

 BFAST is maintained by [VIMaec LLC](https://www.vimaec.com) and is licensed under the terms of the MIT License.